Andytonglove/Map-data-inspection-system-prototype/README.md

 ## What's this

-This is a Map data inspection system prototype(`地图数据质检系统原型`).
+This is a Java web×swing project: Map data inspection system prototype(`地图数据质检系统原型`).
 You can see pre-project in [MapTestTool](https://github.com/Andytonglove/MapTestTool) or [maptesttool-maven](https://github.com/Andytonglove/maptesttool-maven), and this project is built on that.

 ## Requirement